openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 #.
 Reorganize Networks tab to include common network settings, verification
    block changes and node network groups list
 #.
 Implement node network groups creation and editing support
 #.
-Create new root-level 'Nodes' page in Fuel UI with all Fuel nodes list
+Create new root-level 'Equipment' page in Fuel UI with all Fuel nodes list
    and standart node list management functionality
 #.
 Display environment name in the node details pop-up
 #.
-Support saving and updating of node list settings of 'Nodes' page
+Support saving and updating of node list settings of 'Equipment' page
    from UI
 #.
 Extend master node settings DB model with the new `ui_settings` attribute
 #.
 Prepare Alembic migrations and update JSON schemas